If you are shopping mortgage lenders, you may have noticed several different types of mortgage programs out there.

 Mortgage Program for Buyers in Rural Areas

-When you think rural you probably think country, and farmers.
-But, the USDA eligibility map shows that USDA loans are available in most parts of the country outside of major cities.
-Because they are 100% financing lenders have more stringent requirements.
-You will need at least 640 credit score to qualify.
-If your score is below 640 you should consider an FHA loan, or work on increasing your credit score.
+When you think rural, you probably think of the country and farmers.
+The USDA eligibility map shows that USDA loans are available in most parts of the country outside of major cities.
+Because they are 100% financing lenders, have more stringent requirements.
+You will need at least a 640 credit score to qualify.
+If your score is below 640, you should consider an FHA loan or work on increasing your credit score.

 Mortgage Program for People Who Want to Get Extra Money for Repairs